tendermint/tendermint/docs/architecture/adr-050-improved-trusted-peering.md

 Alternative approach

-Persistent_peers is only for outbound, therefore it is not enough to cover the full utility of `wildcard_peer_ids`.
+Persistent_peers is only for outbound, therefore it is not enough to cover the full utility of `unconditional_peer_ids`.
-@creamers158(https://github.com/Creamers158) suggested putting id-only items into persistent_peers to be handled as `wildcard_peer_ids`, but it needs very complicated struct exception for different structure of items in persistent_peers.
+@creamers158(https://github.com/Creamers158) suggested putting id-only items into persistent_peers to be handled as `unconditional_peer_ids`, but it needs very complicated struct exception for different structure of items in persistent_peers.
-Therefore we decided to have `wildcard_peer_ids` to independently cover this use-case.
+Therefore we decided to have `unconditional_peer_ids` to independently cover this use-case.

 ## Status